FreeComputerBooks.com

 How Computers Work: Processor and Main Memory, 2nd Edition

 This book starts out very simple and gets more complex as it goes along, but everything is explained.
 The processor and memory are mainly covered.
+It explains in great detail the operation of a simple but functional computer.

 -